Selling A House in Malaysia: 5 Things That You Need To Pay For!

 Sometimes, even a fresh coat of paint is enough to give it new life.
 You could also consider hiring a professional cleaning service to give it a good cleanse.

-You don’t need to spend a lot on renovation and repairs, but you do need to know where to spend for the best results, such as areas where faults might appear obvious.
+You don’t need to spend a lot on renovation and repairs, but you do need to know where to spend for the best results, such as in areas where faults might appear obvious.

-For example, maybe you have a few cracked tiles in the bathroom, or your kitchen counter top is chipped and stained.
+For example, maybe you have a few cracked tiles in the bathroom, or your kitchen countertop is chipped and stained.

 You’ll also want to repair things like leaking faucets, wonky doors, or cracks in the walls.